Borgar Høgetveit Berg

 Borgar Høgetveit Berg (born 9 April 1970) is a Norwegian judge, who has served as a Justice of the Supreme Court of Norway since May 2017.

 Early life

 Berg was born on 9 April 1970 to Hallgrim Berg and Maria Høgetveit Berg.
+He grew up in Ål in Hallingdal, and went to high school at Hallingdal gymnasium and Monbulk secondary college in Melbourne, Australia.